ExtendScript/extendscript-modules/docs/Dev-Environment.md

     $ workon yourProject

-> To make things even easier you can install [virtualenv-auto-activate.sh](https://gist.github.com/GitBruno/f384e39ec9c54cf4c203e73fb40b224f) so the virtual environment is automatically started when entering the folder.
+> To make things even easier you can install and use our [build-node-venv](https://github.com/ESCPP/build-node-venv) module.

 ## .gitignore your .venv